-ia raciilles.
+faci lities.
 1 Continue developing a proposal for a municipal swimming and a community/senior activity center.
 Short-term Pool Committee A swimming pool proposal was voted down by the Falmouth voters in 2002.
 A community center is currently under consideration as part of the Community Facilities Planning Study.
 2 Develop a baseline description of an acceptable level of services and facilities.
 Estimate the current capacity of services and facilities and attempt to identify growth thresholds where expansion will be necessary.
 Mid-term Comprehensive Planning Advisory Committee & Planning Department The two proposals for impact fees that were developed - for school facilities and for recreational facilities and open space - established a baseline for acceptable service.
 Neither proposal was adopted.
 3 Begin preliminary planning for the construction of a public safety building.
 Mid-term Public Safety Department A new public safety building was constructed on Marshal Drive off Woods Road.

-Policy / Action Time Responsibility Implementation Status Recommendations Frame , Develop a proposal for the needed expansion of elementary school capacity that meets the community's educational needs in a manner that is consistent with the planned development of the community.
-Mid-term School Building Committee A new elementary school was built at the Woodville campus.
-Study the need for a senior center to meet the social and recreational needs of the community's growing elderly population.
-Long-term Community Programs A community center, to also serve senior citizens, has been under consideration Consider joint-use arrangements and multi-purpose designs on all public facilities projects that will maximize limited resources and provide for flexible responses to changing conditions.
+Policy / Action Recommend Time Frame Responsibility Implementation Status 4 needed expa school capad community's a manner tha roposal for the ansion of elementary city that meets the educational needs in at is consistent with development of the Mid-term School Building Committee A new elementary school was built at the Woodville campus.
+5 center to me recreational eed for a senior et the social and needs of the growing elderly Long-term Community Programs A community center, to also serve senior citizens, has been under consideration 6 and multi-pu public facilition maximize lim nt-use arrangements rpose designs on all es projects that will nited resources and exible responses to nditions.
 Ongoing All Departments Joint-use arrangements and multi- purpose designs on public facilities projects are typically considered.